sony/esstra/doc/case-study/openssl.md

 ## Adding License Information to Metadata

-To add license information to the metadata in the binary using the ESSTRA Utility with the [`SPDX2TV_openssl-3.4.1.tar.gz.spdx`](./output-examples/openssl/SPDX2TV_openssl-3.4.1.tar.gz.spdx) file downloaded from FOSSology, run the following command:
+To add license information to the metadata in the binary using ESSTRA Utility with the [`SPDX2TV_openssl-3.4.1.tar.gz.spdx`](./output-examples/openssl/SPDX2TV_openssl-3.4.1.tar.gz.spdx) file downloaded from FOSSology, run the following command: